Last Updated on January 31, 2022 by Dave Schoenbeck

 Developing Grit as an Entrepreneur

 Can grit be developed?
 I certainly believe so, and talking to an experienced business coach can help you get there faster.
 Fill out my contact form to schedule a complimentary coaching session, and we can work on developing your leadership skills together.
 The importance of grit as an entrepreneur, both in yourself and your employees, cannot be overstated.
-By the way, I highly recommend that you read the book Grit by Angela Duckworth.
+By the way, I highly recommend reading the book Grit by Angela Duckworth.

 Coach Dave